a-soleymani/library-management/README.md

-# library-management
+# Library Management System

-Simple library management system in Python
+A simple library management system built with Python using object-oriented programming (OOP).

+## Features

+- Add a book
+- Remove a book
+- Search for a book
+- Show all books